 And of course Gloria is about a woman in the Van Morrison sense.
 Being an Irish band, you’re conscious of that.
 And I think that what happened at that moment was very interesting: people saw that you could actually write about a woman in the spiritual sense and that you could write about God in the sexual sense.
 And that was a moment.
 Because before that there had been a line.
 That you can actually sing to God, but it might be a woman?
 Now, you can pretend it’s about God, but not a woman!

-So yeah, it’s about faith, and God, and the exalted plateau of cosmic understanding attained in moments of religious ecstasy, etc., as experienced particularly in moments of pained longing for the ethereal beings of the opposite sex, whose beauty and sheer power to move don’t just rival the power of the Divine, they’re actually the same thing.
+So yeah, it’s about faith, and God, and the exalted plateau of cosmic understanding attained in moments of religious ecstasy, etc., as experienced particularly in moments of pained longing for the ethereal beings of the opposite sex, whose beauty and sheer capacity to move don’t just rival the power of the Divine, they’re actually the same thing.

-That sounds about right, doesn’t it?
+Which sounds about right, doesn’t it?